9tigerio/db2rest-web/docs/intro.md

 Let's discover **DB2Rest in less than 10 minutes**.

-# Installation

-## On Premise / On Virtual Machines (VM)
+# Run On Premise / On Virtual Machines (VM)

+In order to deploy DB2Rest on bare metal box or a VM on any cloud like [Amazon EC2](https://aws.amazon.com/pm/ec2/) or [DigitalOcean Droplet](https://www.digitalocean.com/products/droplets), follow the steps below:

+## Minimum System Requirements

+    - Java 21
+    - 2-4 GB or RAM.

 DB2Rest needs Java Runtime 21+ to run.
 This is because it is compiled with Java 21 and makes uses of Java Virtual Thread feature for high scalability.
-As a result, DB2Rest is capable of handling very high volume of requests even on a single node.
+Hence, DB2Rest can handling very high volume of requests even on a single node.

-In case you are deploying DB2Rest on bare metal box or a VM on any cloud like Amazon EC2 or DigitalOcean Droplet, follow the steps below:

-### 1. Install JDK 21+
+## 1. Install JDK 21+

 Download JDK 21 or above.
 There are many flavors of JDK available from different vendors like Oracle, AWS, OpenJDK.